Search

 • BOC-3 Filing – This names your company’s process agent, which is who gets served court papers in any legal proceeding.
 You have to designate a process agent in each state where you maintain an office or establish contracts.
 Some companies offer blanket coverage that designates a process agent in every U.S. state.

 Other federal and state regulations, including size and weight standards, EPA/air quality regulations, and safety rules.
 The U.S. Small Business Administration has a list of links to the regulations and compliance standards for the trucking industry.
-DAT One (Formerly TruckersEdge) can also help you through the regulatory maze so you can get your authority.
+DAT One can also help you through the regulatory maze so you can get your authority.
 We can even handle your IFTA tax reporting, and assist with other compliance requirements.

 STEP 7: Get insurance